bartuspan/ubik/README.md

 * Shortcodes should include simple fallback functionality (e.g. if the component is deactivated).
 * Comment liberally and in proper English; Ubik's code should be easy to follow.
 * Credit original sources even when adapting code beyond recognition.
 * There are no presumptions that everything you might want to do with WordPress can or should be done this way.
+(And, in fact, Ubik deviates strongly from what you might call "the WordPress way".)

 If you'd like to contribute by identifying issues or submitting pull requests, please do!